THalwaysgunner/ITCPROJECT/stocks_information.md

 **historical_prices**
 * Contains stock's price each update run of the scraping
-    * Symbol_ID - serves as FK for a current stock
+    * stock_ID - serves as FK for a current stock
-    * Price - stock's price
+    * price - stock's price
     * Date - the timestamp for when the price was scraped